AnyBody/tutorials/A_Getting_started_modeling/lesson3.md

 to the joint angles and velocities set in the "Mannequin.any" file.**

-The constraint enforced by the default drivers are defined as ‘soft’ constraints - constraints that be overridden by the 19 'hard constraints' which we will define.
+The constraint enforced by the default drivers are defined as ‘soft’ constraints - constraints that can be overridden by the 19 'hard constraints' which we will define.

 **You can therefore sequentially add the 19 hard drivers on top of the soft default drivers, and deactivate the default drivers at the** {ref}`very end of this lesson <kinematically-determined>` **.
 The advantage is that you have a model whose